-(4) In this Part, "the maritime enforcement powers" are the powers conferred by regulations 60 and 61.
+(4) In this Part, "the maritime enforcement powers" are the powers conferred by regulations 60 (power to stop, search, board etc.) and 61(seizure power).

 (5) This regulation is subject to regulation 62 (restrictions on exercise of maritime enforcement powers).